Beverley and Barmston Drain: History

-A major development began in 1764, when a body of people called Holderness Drainage obtained an Act of Parliament which excluded land to the east of the River Hull from the jurisdiction of the Court of Sewers.
+A major development began in 1764, when a body of people called Holderness Drainage obtained an act of Parliament, the Holderness Drainage Act 1764 (4 Geo.
+3. c.
+47 Pr.) which excluded land to the east of the River Hull from the jurisdiction of the Court of Sewers.
 They employed the engineers John Smeaton and John Grundy, Jr. to advise on a scheme for the Holderness level, and the main Holderness Drain was completed by October 1767.
 Work continued on building banks and drains until 1772, by which time the works had cost £24,000.
 The success of the scheme resulted in several areas to the west of the river attempting to improve drainage.
-Cottingham was the first, obtaining an Act of Parliament in 1766 which allowed them to enclose the land and cut a new drain to join the Hull at Stoneferry.
-The Beverley and Skidby Drainage Act of 1785 was obtained to improve an area below Beverley by cutting a new drain which carried the water to a point further down the Hull.
+Cottingham was the first, obtaining the Cottingham Inclosure Act 1766 (6 Geo.
+3. c.
+78 Pr.) which allowed them to enclose the land and cut a new drain to join the Hull at Stoneferry.
+The Beverley and Skidby Drainage Act 1785 (25 Geo.
+3. c.
+92) was obtained to improve an area below Beverley by cutting a new drain which carried the water to a point further down the Hull.
 The area had previously been drained to a sluice called Wharton's clow at Cottingham since 1747.
 Flooding in these two areas had never been as serious as that in the carrs further to the north, and in 1796, the landowners started to consider how this might be remedied.